kabbosultan/Theme-Park-Analytics/README.md

     2. **Priority 2 (Experience Enhancement - High Wait Tolerance):** For high-thrill, high-satisfaction rides like Dragon Drop, the long wait is less damaging but still an opportunity.
 Introduce a virtual queue here as a premium feature to enhance the experience, rather than as an urgent fix.

-  * **Optimize for the "Sweet Spot":** The operational goal should not be to eliminate all waits, but to keep the majority of attraction queues below the 30-minute frustration threshold.
-This prevents the significant drop-off in guest spending associated with long waits and keeps guests in the high-value "engagement sweet spot."

   * **Reallocate Staff Dynamically:** Use the high_wait_flag feature in conjunction with time-of-day data to identify the precise hours when bottlenecks form.
 Reallocate staff to increase ride throughput only during these critical windows, optimizing labor costs.

 ### For the Marketing Director
 * **Insight:** The in-park experience, particularly wait times, directly influences guest spending.
 A frustrating wait is a direct barrier to revenue.
-But there is a "wait tolerence" of 30 minutes which results in maximum spending.
-This create new marketing opportunities.
 * **Recommendations:**
     1.  **Market the Fixes, Not the Problems:** Heavily promote the new "Virtual Queue" system on Space Theater and Wild Rapids, which have a low wait tolerence.
 Frame it as a premium benefit that gives guests more freedom to enjoy the park, turning an operational improvement into a marketing win.
     2.  **Create a "Thrill Seeker's Pass:** For rides with high wait tolerance like Dragon Drop, bundle a one-time virtual queue reservation with a food or merchandise voucher.
 This targets guests who are already willing to wait and encourages them to spend more.